alice-biometrics/onboarding-ios/README.md

 * Trial (Using ALiCE Onboarding Sandbox): Recommended only in the early stages of integration.
     - Pros: This mode do not need backend integration.
-    - Cons: Security.
+    - Cons: Security compromises.
+It must be used only for develpment and testing.
 * Production (Using your Backend): In a production deployment we strongly recommend to use your backend to obtain required TOKENS.
-    - Pros: Security.
+    - Pros: Full security level.
 Only your backend is able to do critical operations.
     - Cons: Needs some integration in your backend.

 ### Trial